-- In time, the Department of Employment and Human Resources could also assume responsibility for the administration of special job creation programs and projects designed to meet the needs of particular target groups as, for example, a youth employment project, or a project for placing disabled persons in productive employment.
+- In time, the Department could also assume responsibility for the administration of special job creation programs and projects designed to meet the needs of particular target groups as, for example, a youth employment project, or a project for placing disabled persons in productive employment.
 The Employment Service Centers will make every effort to extend their services to new client groups, particularly disabled persons seeking open employment, and persons seeking information on self-employment opportunities.
 For persons interested in self-employment, the centers would mainly refer them to other agencies better placed to provide direct assistance.

 - Strengthening information base needs to extend beyond conducting more and better statistical surveys, and need to encompass the generation of additional narrative information, the collection and compilation of labor statistics from existing administrative processes, and the development of the capacity to critically analyze and interpret information collected.

 - Research on employment and labor issues will be actively pursued, particularly research directed to generating information of practical value for policy formulation, preparing new programs and projects, and program and project implementation and evaluation.
 The Department will actively encourage education institutions to participate in and support applied research activities on labor and employment matters that will contribute to national progress.